CIBC-Internal/python/Doc/c-api/exceptions.rst

    specifying the exception type to be raised.
 Availability: Windows.

+.. c:function:: PyObject* PyErr_SetFromWindowsErrWithFilenameObject(int ierr, PyObject *filenameObject)

+   Similar to :c:func:`PyErr_SetFromWindowsErr`, with the additional behavior that if *filenameObject* is not *NULL*, it is passed to the constructor of :exc:`WindowsError` as a third parameter.
+Availability: Windows.

 .. c:function:: PyObject* PyErr_SetFromWindowsErrWithFilename(int ierr, const char *filename)

-   Similar to :c:func:`PyErr_SetFromWindowsErr`, with the additional behavior that if *filename* is not *NULL*, it is passed to the constructor of :exc:`WindowsError` as a third parameter.  *filename* is decoded from the filesystem encoding (:func:`sys.getfilesystemencoding`).
-Availability:
+   Similar to :c:func:`PyErr_SetFromWindowsErrWithFilenameObject`, but the filename is given as a C string.  *filename* is decoded from the filesystem encoding (:func:`sys.getfilesystemencoding`).
+Availability: Windows.

+.. c:function:: PyObject* PyErr_SetExcFromWindowsErrWithFilenameObject(PyObject *type, int ierr, PyObject *filename)

+   Similar to :c:func:`PyErr_SetFromWindowsErrWithFilenameObject`, with an additional parameter specifying the exception type to be raised.
-   Windows.
+   Availability: Windows.

-.. c:function:: PyObject* PyErr_SetExcFromWindowsErrWithFilename(PyObject *type, int ierr, char *filename)
+.. c:function:: PyObject* PyErr_SetExcFromWindowsErrWithFilename(PyObject *type, int ierr, const char *filename)

    Similar to :c:func:`PyErr_SetFromWindowsErrWithFilename`, with an additional parameter specifying the exception type to be raised.
 Availability: Windows.